JAO1988/ColorHoster-JSON/README.md

   • Support questsions or concerns for QMK-related issues should be relayed to the `qmk-firmware-hacking` channel.

 ## Contributing
-- Add new vendor JSONs under keyboard/ with a `Readme.md` file which includes a QMK Repsoitory Github URL and basic setup commands to pull the repository.
+- Add new vendor JSONs under the `keyboard` folder with a `Readme.md` file which includes a QMK Repsoitory Github URL and basic setup commands to pull the repository.